SkiFire13/master-thesis/chapters/4-implementation.typ

 = Implementation

-The final goal of this thesis was a concrete implementation of the algorithms explained until now, which ultimately was a rewrite and expansion of the work done in LCSFE @flori to use a different and possibly better algorithm for solving the generated parity game.
+The final goal of this thesis was a concrete implementation of the algorithms explained in the previous sections.
+The implementation partly relies on the work done in LCSFE @flori which, as mentioned in the introduction, was based on a different algorithm for parity games.
 The final implementation is available in the repository #underline(link("https://github.com/SkiFire13/master-thesis-code"))

-In this section we will explain our design choices, what was actually implemented, and we will give a performance comparison with some existing tools.
+In this section we will explain our design choices, what was actually implemented, and we will present a performance comparison with some existing tools.

 == Technologies used